amp-labs/connectors/README.md

   OAuthClentSecret = "<client secret>" OAuthAccessToken = "<access token>" OAuthRefreshToken = "<refresh token>"

 )

+// Replace with when the access token will expire,
+// or leave as-is to have the token be refreshed right away. var AccessTokenExpiry = time.Now().Add(-1 * time.Hour)

 func main() {
   // Set up the OAuth2 config